 Need Quality Partial & Full Dentures Richmond VA Specialist?

-Dentures Richmond VA expert specialists, What are dentures? ‘false teeth’ are prosthetic devices used to replace missing teeth.
+What are dentures?
+Dentures are ‘false teeth’ and are prosthetic devices used to replace missing teeth.
 Two types of dentures are available — complete and partial dentures.
 Complete dentures are used when all the teeth are missing, while partial dentures are used when some natural teeth remain.
 Dentures have many benefits.
 They provide a naturally fuller appearance to the face and support lips and cheeks.
 Dentures allow one to chew efficiently and accurately pronounce words.
 They often provide additional indirect benefits such as improved self-esteem and social interaction.

 Complete dentures can be either ‘conventional’ or ‘immediate’.
 Immediate dentures are delivered immediately after the teeth have been removed and the gum tissue will heal under it.
 The work for a conventional denture is started in the mouth about eight to 12 weeks after the teeth have been removed.
 Immediate dentures are made in advance and can be positioned as soon as the teeth have been extracted.
 As a result, the wearer does not have to be without teeth during the healing period.
 However, bones and gums shrink over time, especially during the healing period following tooth removal.